dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 For most combinations, **Tinydolphin:1.1b-v2.8-q4_0** still returns good responses and is still the fastest model!

-We could now perform similar experiments using a different prompt, or focus on that single model and perform a grid search to determine its optimal combination of parameters (as discussed in **[Grid Search on Large Language Models using Ollama and Rust](https://dezoito.github.io/2023/12/27/rust-ollama-grid-search.html)**).
+We could now perform similar experiments using a different prompt, or focus on that single model and perform a "grid search" experiment to determine its optimal combination of parameters (as discussed in **[Grid Search on Large Language Models using Ollama and Rust](https://dezoito.github.io/2023/12/27/rust-ollama-grid-search.html)**).

 ## Conclusion